davedbase/solid-slider/README.md

 A carousel/slider implementation in TypeScript for SolidJS.
 It's built on Keen-Slider 6, an open-source library agnostic touch slider with native touch/swipe behavior and great performance.
 It comes with no dependencies, TypeScript support, multitouch support and is compatible with all common browsers.

+This package providers both primitive & directive as well as components.
+You may use either according to your preference.
+Note that for better SSR support, the component is recommended over the directive.

 ## Installation

 ```bash